-Enterprise performance management, or EPM, software specializes in budgeting, forecasting, and financial management.
-It provides data analytics, reporting, and forecast modeling so organizations can analyze, understand, and plan strategically for the business.
+Enterprise performance management, or EPM, software specialises in budgeting, forecasting, and financial management.
+It provides data analytics, reporting, and forecast modelling so organisations can analyse, understand, and plan strategically for the business.

 Enterprise performance management software helps inform future decisions, drive efficiencies, and improve the financial and operational performance of the company.